steviemj17/wats3020-browser-game/README.md

 JavaScript components to make these stretch goals more interesting if you prefer.)

+* Create a flowchart for the logic you implement.
 * Re-style the game so it fits your design concept.
 * Currently, when the user clicks "Play again", the game reloads the HTML page reset itself.
 It would be better if the game were reset using JavaScript.